Nioux/AideDeJeu/Data/spells_vo.md

 • You create one object of up to 25,000 gp in value that isn't a magic item.
 The object can be no more than 300 feet in any dimension, and it appears in an unoccupied space you can see on the ground.

-• You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the _<a href="https://www.aidedd.org/dnd/sorts.php?vo=greater-restoration">greater restoration</a>_ spell.
+• You allow up to twenty creatures that you can see to regain all hit points, and you end all effects on them described in the _[greater restoration]_ spell.

 • You grant up to ten creatures that you can see resistance to a damage type you choose.